 Traditional American-style coffee cake is most commonly a sour cream-based pound cake cake layered with cinnamon sugar and streusel.
 Confusingly, it typically does not include coffee IN the cake, it’s simply made to be eaten alongside coffee.
 I know, ANY cake can be eaten alongside coffee.
 I don’t make up the rules.

 What is the difference between coffee cake and crumb cake?
 Internet consensus seems to boil it down to the streusel.
-Crumb cakes are generally single layer cakes with a significantly thicker layer of crumbs (they can be composed of dangerously little cake) with crumbs that can be thicker and crunchier than those found on coffee cake.
+Crumb cakes are generally single layer cakes with a significantly thicker layer of crumbs (there can be dangerously little cake).
+Their crumbs may be thicker and crunchier than those found on coffee cake.

-While crumb cake could technically be categorized as coffee cake, I consider crumb cake to be a specific, very delicious sub-category of coffee cake, and felt it would be unfair to mix the two.
+While crumb cake could technically be categorized as coffee cake, I think it’s a specific, very delicious sub-category.
+Thus, I felt it would be unfair to mix the two.

 Why did the recipe have to include a layer of filling?
-I could not find any data to back this up, but to me, traditional coffee cake should also have a swirl of filling in the middle.
+To me, traditional coffee cake should also have a swirl of filling in the middle.
+(I couldn’t find any data to back up this up, just my personal opinion.)
 It also seemed fairer for an apples-to-apples comparison.

 Why no nuts?
 Again, for consistency.
-So if you see any famous recipes missing (ahem Ina, Martha, America’s Test Kitchen, etc.), it’s probably because they include nuts, so they’ll be coming in a separate coffee cake bake off.
+If you see any notable recipes missing (i.e. Ina, Martha, America’s Test Kitchen, etc.), it’s because they include nuts.
+Perhaps I’ll do a separate coffee cake with nuts bake off in the future!

 Results